charliecalvert/CloudNotes/Assignments/Aws/AwsCloudNine.md

   - Deselect "**User must create new password at next signin.**"
 - Attach the user to **EC2Limited** group.

+**NOTE**: _It seems to take awhile for a new user to propogate through the system.
+Or sometimes it seems like I have to re-enter the password for the user before it really sticks.
+I'm not sure which.
+But try waiting, or recreating the password for a user if you have trouble signing as the new IAM user._

 ## Images

 Here are some screenshots to help you navigate through AWS menus.